koenrodenburg/21/README.md

 ## TO DO

-Most of the required functionalities are implemented, but due to the time constraints, several TO DO's are still open.
+Several TO DO's are still open.
 Throughout the code, TODO comments indicate places where improvements can and should be made.
 Additionally, the following points are still open:

 * Ace can count for 1 or 11 points
 * Betting